 Ask for help: Enlist the help of someone who is patient, kind, and won’t be shocked by foul language.

 Clean your kitchen: I mentioned it above, but one of the biggest mistakes I’ve made in the past is not cleaning my kitchen ahead of time.
-It turns out making naked cakes (or any kind of cake, for that matter) means making a huge mess.
+It turns out making these cakes (or any kind of cake, for that matter) means making a huge mess.

 Double-check your ingredients list: This, this, this.
 Always make sure you have what you need before you start trying to bake.